Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Spatial Distribution
 --------------------------

-To better describe the spatial extent of the dataset we have plotted the number of monitoring points within 5 km of each monitoring point and the distance to the nearest groundwater monitoring site.
+To better describe the spatial extent of the dataset we have plotted the number of monitoring sites within 5 km of each monitoring site and the distance to the nearest groundwater monitoring site.
 The figures below show the results of these analyses below.
 In addition, these figures and geotiffs of the data coverage are available in the supplementary material and the Github repository.

 .. figure:: ../_static/data_coverage_1both.png